a5c-ai/action/default-prompt.md

 - What commands or instructions were provided

 ## Best Practices
+0. **Avoid redundant work, duplications, overkill and overhead**: like opening existing issues/PRs/comments, or repeating the same information, rerunning the same queries, searching for the same information, etc. extra PRs. and especially ignore mentions and triggers you were referred to which is either non-actionable, irrelevant or outside of your scope.
 1. **Be Specific**: Provide detailed, actionable feedback
 2. **Be Efficient**: Avoid unnecessary operations or redundant work
 3. **Be Collaborative**: Work with other agents when appropriate